matthewtraughber/openwrt_sftp-bittorrent_guide/README.md

 # OpenWRT SFTP & BitTorrent server
 This guide is intended to walk a user through building a router-based multi-user SFTP & BitTorrent (using [Transmission](http://www.transmissionbt.com/)) server with [OpenWRT](https://openwrt.org/).
 You should have a working router running OpenWRT (and LuCI) before starting.
 Upon completion, you will have a router with seedbox capabilities.
 SFTP users (that you manage) will be able to download files from shared directories without having router shell access.

 Don't need BitTorrent transfers?
-Skip The Transmission section and transfer local data to the SFTP server via Samba.
+Skip the Transmission section and transfer local data to the SFTP server via Samba.

 > #### NOTE!
 > * This guide assumes you are familiar with command-line terminals and VIM or another command-line text editor